Aspergillus oryzae: Sake brewing

+Soy sauce and miso production

+Two of the key enzyme groups secreted by A. oryzae are pectinase and peptidase.
+Pectinase drives starch hydrolysis by breaking down the pectin in the cell walls of plant materials like soybeans, in the case of miso and soy sauce production, while peptidases like leucine aminopeptidase cleave amino acids from proteins and polypeptides like glutamic acid, an amino acid that contributes to the characteristic umami flavor of these fermented soybean products.

+A. oryzae secretes many salt-tolerant alkaline proteases which makes it particularly stable in the high-sodium conditions required for the production of miso and soy sauce.
+The strain A. oryzae RIB40, for example, appears to have specific salt tolerance genes that regulate K+ transport.

 Varieties used for shōchū making

 Three varieties of kōji mold are used for making shōchū, each with distinct characteristics.

-Genichirō Kawachi (1883 -1948), who is said to be the father of modern shōchū and Tamaki Inui (1873 -1946), a lecturer at University of Tokyo succeeded in the first isolation and culturing of aspergillus species such as A. kawachii, A. awamori, and a variety of subtaxa of A. oryzae, which let to great progress in producing shōchū in Japan.
+Genichirō Kawachi (1883 -1948), who is said to be the father of modern shōchū and Tamaki Inui (1873 -1946), a lecturer at University of Tokyo succeeded in the first isolation and culturing of aspergillus species such as A. kawachii, A. awamori, and a variety of subtaxa of A. oryzae, which led to great progress in producing shōchū in Japan.
 Since then, aspergillus developed by Kawachi has also been used for soju and makgeolli in Korea.